LionelDraghi/ArchiCheck/docs/tests/batik.md

   Expected:
 ```
-Warning : org.apache.batik.transcoder.NodeEventTarget (in Core_Modules layer) uses org.w3c.dom.Browser.Event that is neither in the same layer, nor in the lower Low_Level_Modules layer
+Warning : dir7/MyClass.java:3: org.apache.batik.transcoder.NodeEventTarget (in Core_Modules layer) uses org.w3c.dom.Browser.Event that is neither in the same layer, nor in the lower Low_Level_Modules layer
-Error : org.apache.batik.transcoder.NodeEventTarget is in Core_Modules layer, and so shall not use org.apache.batik.apps.Rasterizer in the upper Applications layer
+Error : dir7/MyClass.java:4: org.apache.batik.transcoder.NodeEventTarget is in Core_Modules layer, and so shall not use org.apache.batik.apps.Rasterizer in the upper Applications layer
-Warning : org.apache.batik.transcoder.NodeEventTarget (in Core_Modules layer) uses org.apache.batik.apps.Rasterizer that is neither in the same layer, nor in the lower Low_Level_Modules layer
 ```